hasanmoudud/geocompr/main.md

 At the time of writing it appears that there is only a developer version of an R/TauDEM interface on R-Forge (https://r-forge.r-project.org/R/?group_id=956)).
 In any case, you now have the tools to build an interface yourself.

-Please keep in mind that the **sf** package already brings most of the power provided by GDAL, GEOS and proj.4 to R.
+Please keep in mind that the **sf** package already brings most of the power provided by GDAL, GEOS and PROJ to R.
 Instead of using the command-line interface to access the functionality of these external dependencies, **sf** uses an **Rcpp** interface.
-This is an even better approach since it circumvents the command-line and allows a direct access to  GDAL/GEOS/Proj.4 all of which are written in either C++ or C.
+This is an even better approach since it circumvents the command-line and allows a direct access to GDAL/GEOS/PROJ all of which are written in either C++ or C.

 ### Spatial database API - PostgreSQL/PostGIS {#postgis}

 Spatial database management systems (spatial DBMS) allow to store spatial and non-spatial data in a structured way (as opposed to loose collections of data somewhere stored on disk) and to relate tables (entities) to each other explicitly via unique identifiers (primary and foreign keys) and implicitly via space (think for instance of a spatial join).
 Geographic data tends to become big quite quickly.
 Databases are especially useful for large and big data and querying it efficiently spatially and non-spatially.